 The ICD Support Group holds information meetings and issues information bulletins.
 Committee members are happy to get in touch with ICD recipients – or people waiting to have an ICD implanted – by phone, email or in person to share their experiences.
 Please note our support group functions on a national basis; we do not have small local groups that you can physically attend.

 Membership is free

 Membership is free of charge.
-If you would like to join the Support Group or connect with Group members.
+If you would like to join the group or to connect with members – please email Tracy Egan.